-Surrounded by the brownfields of an industrial area in Brno, a former storage facility turned into affordable housing—DADA Distrikt stands out with its gold finish and rooftop garden.
+Surrounded by the brownfields of an industrial area in the Brno region of the Czech Republic, a former storage facility was adapted into the DADA Distrikt, an affordable housing project that stands out with its gold finish and rooftop garden.

 The architecture firm KOGAA built the four-story affordable housing unit with the goal of emphasizing the already-existing industrial character of the space.
 To both aesthetically and sustainably advance the industrial building, the firm created a rooftop garden.

 “In response to the issue with floods in the country and the building’s sensible closeness to the riverside, we designed a green roof as a tool for water management,” KOGAA cofounder Alexandra Georgescu previously told gb&d.
 “The roof becomes a filter for the rainwater, slowing down the flow and therefore making the building a responsible player at the urban level of the area.
 A greywater system is also used for the building’s washrooms and irrigation.

 Wheeler Kearns Architects renovated a former manufacturing facility in the Bucktown neighborhood into a headquarters and shelter for The Night Ministry—a Chicago-based organization that works to provide refuge for community members facing poverty or homelessness.

 The Night Ministry’s headquarters offers an overnight shelter called “The Crib,” which includes a serving kitchen and dining space, administrative offices, meeting rooms, and multi-purpose programming space for social services, job assistance, and social activities.